Guadalajara, Spain: Rule of the Mendozas

 Traditionally a realengo ('royal demesne') town, with a vote in the Cortes of Castile, the town came under the influence of the powerful Mendoza family until well into the Early Modern period.
 Despite the former meddling that underpinned the political control of the city, Guadalajara was not enshrined as formal seigneurial jurisdiction of the Mendozas in a legal sense.
-The family included Íñigo López de Mendoza, also known as Marqués de Santillana (1398–1458), and Pedro González de Mendoza (1428–1495), Great Cardinal of Spain and adviser of the Catholic Monarchs.

 The Mendoza family held the title of Dukes and Duchesses of El Infantado from 1475.
-On 25 March 1460, Henry IV granted Guadalajara the status of 'City'.
-In this period, the Mendoza Family ordered the building of El Palacio del Infantado as their main residence.
-It was completed in the early 1480s and it is considered by many the oldest surviving building built in a pure Renaissance style outside Italy.

-The city's economy prospered thanks to the development of a specialised artisanate and a bustling trade.
+On 25 March 1460, Guadalajara was granted the status of 'city' by Henry IV.
+Literature and arts were promoted under the patronage of the Mendozas in which came to be termed as the Atenas alcarreña.
+Likewise, the city's economy prospered thanks to the development of a specialised artisanate and a bustling trade.

 In the Middle Ages, Guadalajara was home to a large Jewish community that maintained four synagogues as well as other communal institutes, including the society Malbish Arumim ("Clothe the Naked") and a study house or yeshiva.
 These included the Great Synagogue, the Synagogue of the Toledanos (established by Jews from Toledo), the Synagogue de los Matutes (or Old Synagogue), and another known as the Midras.
 Around the time of the 1492 expulsion, the synagogues became the subject of disputes among local religious institutions.
 The Great Synagogue was sold in May 1492 and soon transferred to the church of Santa María de la Fuente, which converted it into a hospital.
 The Synagogue of the Toledanos was granted to the monastery of San Antolín for use as a hospital and home for aged friars.